XuechengTan/WeatherApp/README.md

 ```
 npm install -g nodemon
 ```
-When you see `successfull` in terminal, express + mongoose start successfully!
+When you see `successful` in terminal, express + mongoose start successfully!

 In client file:
 ```